-Setting General and acute inpatients and day cases Mental health General and acute outpatients Accident & Emergency, walk in centres and minor injuries units Collection methodology data The data fields for the collection methodology will be updated to reflect the changes to the timing requirements and will be set out in revised submission guidance.
-Indicator of service size (no change from previous guidance) Number of patients discharged home or to another organisation in the month.
+Setting General and acute inpatients and day cases Mental health General and acute outpatients Accident & Emergency, walk in centres and minor injuries units Collection methodology data The data fields for the collect will be set out in revised sub tion methodology will be upda mission guidance. ated to reflect the changes to the timing requirements and Indicator of service size (no change from previous guidance) Number of patients discharged home or to another organisation in the month.
 Number of unique patients' accessing services in the last month.
 N/A Number of patients discharged home or to another organisation in the month.
 Making use of the dat a Indicative participation data - this gives users of the data a broad indication of the levels of participation Number of responses, and the number of patients discharged home or to another organisation in the month.
 Number of responses, and the number of unique patients accessing services in the last month.
 Number of responses, and the total number of outpatient appointments in the month Number of responses, and the number of patients discharged home or to another organisation in the month.
 Using the numerical data (for example, the ratings given or the number of pieces of feedback) FFT numerical data is not comparable across organisations but it can be used to continuously monitor quality and inform decisions, including analysis of time series data such as the FFT generates, to show improvement or a decline in patient experience.
-The numerical data has two key uses: Providers can use their own data as an informal temperature check, and look at change over time - looking at trends and anomalies Commissioners and regulators can use it alongside other information to get a picture of how engaged the provider is with its patients There are tools to support this activity, such as the practical, interactive guide Making Data Count , and we have provided some case studies on the NHS England and NHS Improvement website that might be helpful.
+The numerical data has two key uses: • Providers can use their own data as an informal temperature check, and look at change over time - looking at trends and anomalies • Commissioners and regulators can use it alongside other information to get a picture of how engaged the provider is with its patients There are tools to support this activity such as the practical interactive guide Making Data Count, and we have • • There are tools to support this activity, such as the practical, interactive guide Making Data Count, and we have provided some case studies on the NHS England and NHS Improvement website that might be helpful.

-Setting General and acute inpatients and day cases Accident & Emergency, walk in centres and minor injuries units Using the free text The free text responses are the most important part of the FFT Individual responses can identify issues that can be resolved Analysis of multiple free text responses can identify themes where improvement is possible • The insight gathered throug results through FFT can be considered alongside other data such as complaints or national surv
+Setting General and acute inpatients and day cases Mental health General and acute outpatients Accident & Emergency, walk in centres and minor injuries units Using the free text The free text responses are the most important part of the FFT Individual responses can identify issues that can be resolved Analysis of multiple free text responses can identify themes where improvement is possible • The insight gathered through FFT can be considered alongside other data such as complaints or national survey results